 The user that creates the group policy requires domain administrator rights.
+Create a group that contains all the user terminals that require this change.

-Perform the following actions to create a group policy object to change the registry.
+Create a group policy object to update the registry.

 - 1. On a Domain Controller, open the Group Policy Management panel. - 2.
 Expand Forest > Domains, right-click the domain that contains the hosts, and then select Create a GPO in this domain, and Link it here.